 Sexual offenses are against the law (though legal definitions vary from the definitions laid out in this policy) and you may choose to legally prosecute and/or seek legal protection through a restraining order or campus trespass order.
-Even if you do not want to pursue legal resolution at this time, or are unsure, you may want to consider the following:
+Even if you do not

-- 36 The SANE (sexual assault nurse examiner) exam: Victim/survivors who are considering filing criminal charges, or who want to keep their options open in the future, are advised to get a SANE exam to collect medical evidence.
+• The SANE (sexual assault nurse examiner) exam: Victim/survivors who are considering filing criminal charges, or who want to keep their options open in the future, are advised to get a SANE exam to collect medical evidence.
 The exam can be completed for up to five days after the assault, but it is best to collect evidence as soon after the assault as possible.
-A medical exam is free of charge, is completely confidential, and is available 24 hours a day, 7 days a week at University Health Services (UHS) at UMass or at Cooley Dickinson Hospital in Northampton.
-If you have questions about the services at UHS, please call 577.5000 and ask to speak to the triage nurse.
-Even if you decide not to have the exam, it is advisable to seek medical attention, especially if penetration, bruising, or injury occurred, so you can receive care and medication to prevent pregnancy or STDs/STIs. - Hiling a police report will provide legal documentation in the event of a future offense by the same person, or in case you decide to prosecute in the future.
-You may file a police report at any time, though the evidence is likely to be stronger the sooner you do so after the offense.
-Filing a police report does not necessarily mean that you must take further legal action.
-You may file a police report directly with the Amherst Police, or with Hampshire Public Safety, who will refer the report to Amherst PD.
+A medical exam is free of charge, is completely confidential, and is available 24 hours a day, 7 days a week at University Health Services (UHS) at UMass or at Cooley Dickinson Hospital in Northampton, If you have questions about the services at UHS, please call 577.5000 and ask to speak to the triage nurse.
+Even if you decide not to have the exam, it is advisable to seek medical attention, especially if penetration, bruising, or injury occurred, so you can receive care and medication to prevent pregnancy or STDs/STIs.

-The Amherst Police Department 413.256.4011 or Emergency 911
+The Amherst Police Department

+413.256.4011 or emergency 911